Noncommutative homological mirror functor: Noncommutative mirrors using a single immersed Lagrangian

 By \cite{AJ} (generalizing that of \cite{FOOO} for the case of Lagrangian submanifolds), it is associated with an $A_\infty$-algebra whose underlying vector space is the space of cochains where $p$ runs over the immersed points and $p_-,p_+$ are its preimages under $\iota$.
 We call $(p_-,p_+)$ and $(p_+,p_-)$ \emph{complementary immersed generators}.
 The vector space is $\Z_2$-graded in general, and is $\Z$-graded when $X$ is Calabi-Yau and $\bL \subset X$ has Maslov class zero.

+Recall that the Lagrangian Floer complex $CF(L_1,L_2)$ for two different transversally intersecting Lagrangians are generated by their intersection points.
+Intuitively, at each self intersection point $p$ of the immersed Lagrangian $\bL$, two branches of the Lagrangian $\bL$, say $L_{+},L_{-}$, meet transversally, and two generators $(p_-,p_+)$ and $(p_+,p_-)$ correspond to the Floer generators $CF(L_-,L_+)$ and $CF(L_+,L_-)$ respectively.

-In fact, our construction below is algebraic and hence can be applied to any version of Fukaya $\AI$-category as defined by Fukaya-Oh-Ohta-Ono \cite{FOOO}, Akaho-Joyce \cite{AJ}, Seidel \cite{Seidel-book}, Seidel-Sheridan \cite{Sheridan11,Sh} or Abouzaid-Seidel \cite{AS10}.
-The space of cochains $C^\bullet(\bL)$ depends on the chosen theory.
-Here we assume that a canonical model is taken such that $C^\bullet(\bL)$ is finite dimensional.
-Moreover the $A_\infty$-algebra is unital.
+In fact, as we have seen the construction is algebraic and hence can be applied to any version of Fukaya $\AI$-category as defined by Fukaya-Oh-Ohta-Ono \cite{FOOO}, Akaho-Joyce \cite{AJ}, Seidel \cite{Seidel-book}, Seidel-Sheridan \cite{Sheridan11,Sh} or Abouzaid-Seidel \cite{AS10}.
+The space of cochains $C^\bullet(\bL)$ (and its $\AI$-operations) depends on the chosen theory.
+Here we assume that if necessary, a canonical model is taken so that $C^\bullet(\bL)$ is finite dimensional.
+Moreover the $A_\infty$-algebra is assumed to be unital, and the unit is represented by the fundamental class of $\bL$.

 Now we consider noncommutative formal deformations by the immersed generators.
-Let $\{X_e\}$ be the set of all odd-degree immersed generators, where $e$ runs in a label set $E$ (which we assume to be finite).
-Let $x_e$ be the corresponding formal dual variables, and take $K = \Lambda_0 \ll x_e : e \in E \gg$ in Definition \ref{defn:nccoeff}.
-Then we obtain an $A_\infty$-algebra $K \widehat{\otimes}_{\Lambda_0} A$ with coefficients in the noncommutative ring $K$.
+Let $\{X_e\}$ be the set of all odd-degree immersed generators in $CF^\bullet(\bL, \bL)$ where $e$ runs in a label set $E$ of immersed points (which is a finite set).
+One can also include odd degree generators which is not immersed generator, but this case will not be considered in this paper.
+As before, let $x_e$ be the corresponding formal dual variables, and take $K = \Lambda_0 \ll x_e : e \in E \gg$ and we obtain an $A_\infty$-algebra $\tilde{A} = K \widehat{\otimes}_{\Lambda_0} A$.